3×3: Production

-All songs were recorded during the session for Abacab.
+All songs were recorded during the sessions for Abacab.
 A bootleg demo tape exists of the band playing an entire session of songs for Abacab, with the three songs from this EP also included.

 For the song "Paperlate", Collins used the horn section of the band Earth, Wind & Fire.
 Collins has often used the group for other projects, including Collins' debut solo album, Face Value.
 A music video was also created utilizing the band's 27 May 1982 appearance on Top of the Pops.
 According to "Connolly & Company", "You Might Recall" is a song about a lost love.
 Collins wrote the song "Me and Virgil" in the form of a story (a technique he would return to with the 10-minute epic "Driving the Last Spike" on 1991's We Can't Dance).
 He has called the song "a dog", and cites "Me and Virgil" as one of his worst ever pieces of writing.
 According to Collins, the group was trying to do something similar to the work of The Band, but "we couldn't."

 Packaging and artwork

 Collins stated that the packaging for 3×3 was a throwback to The Beatles' first EP release in 1963, entitled Twist and Shout.
 The front cover photo is similar to the Beatles' EP cover.
 The liner notes and design of the back cover were done by the man who was in charge of designing the Beatles' EP, Tony Barrow. "these cheeky chappies from Guildford ... treasure these three audio-visual representations..." are parts that Phil recalls.
 The title itself is also a nod to The Rolling Stones, who released both an EP titled Five by Five and an LP entitled 12 X 5.
-Collins recalls that the album's cover and interior text received negative reviews from a reviewer who was not alive when the original Rolling Stones LP was released, thereby misunderstanding the parody.
+Collins recalls that the album's cover and interior text received negative reviews from a reviewer who was not alive when the original Beatles EP was released, thereby misunderstanding the parody.